 When I had a little more consciousness, as I grew older, I began to think that the only way to check if the “monster” was still waiting to attack me in my dreams was to put him a bait.
-If I wanted to overcome the fear of night attacks I had to stand up and give him a good beating, if I had the opportunity to do so, so I started to sleep again leaving an arm hanging on purpose that almost grazed the ground.
-Neither the first night, nor the second, nor any of the following, the monster of my first years appeared on my placid nights of rest.
+If I wanted to overcome the fear of night attacks I had to stand up and give him a good beating if I had the opportunity to do so, so I started to sleep again leaving an arm hanging on purpose that almost grazed the ground.
+Neither the first night, nor the second, nor any of the following, the “monster” of my first years appeared on my placid nights of rest.
 The fact of being able to fall asleep leaving the arm hanging made me realize from then on that I was no longer afraid of anything that could appear even if it had a very bug face.

 Our deepest fears are our biggest obstacle

 We all have fears, phobias and apprehensions: fear of public speaking, fear of relating to people, fear of success (a most common one), fear that things will go well, afraid of being loved, afraid of being harmed, and so I could go on for days.
 These fears are hidden in our mental and emotional body, at subconscious and unconscious level, and block us until someone or something brings them to the surface and makes it patent.
-The worst thing that someone can do is to bring out a facet of ours that we don’t want to face, because that means seeing it suddenly reflected and having to deal with something that we would want well-buried within us.
+The worst thing that someone can do is to bring out a part of us that we don’t want to face, because that means seeing it suddenly reflected at a conscious level and having to deal with something that we would want well-buried within us.
 However there is no greater obstacle to our personal development than not wanting to face and overcome that wall that we ourselves have built internally in most cases.

 Identifying our greatest fear

 The first step to overcome something is to identify it.
-It’s not a matter of suddenly diving in and seek all that we have buried inside us, so the idea is to select that which at this moment is creating us most prejudice (for not allowing ourselves to improve or advance in one or more areas of our life).
+It’s not a matter of suddenly diving in and seek all that we have buried inside us, so the idea is to select that which at this moment is creating us most prejudice (for not allowing us to improve or advance in one or more areas of our life).
 Maybe you’re terrified of going out to meet new people and that’s turning you into a loner, maybe being afraid of public speaking is blocking your career chances, maybe your fear of getting hurt is making your relationship not working well at 100%.
 Identify what is now blocking you most and write it down.

 Assuming our fear is the first step to overcome it

-There is a technique called EFT (Emotional Freedom Technique) that has had much success due to, among other things, it teaches us to assume what we want to overcome.
+There is a technique called EFT (Emotional Freedom Technique) that has had much success due to, among other things, that it teaches us to assume what we want to overcome.
 The idea is to repeat (mentally, aloud and/or in a written form) something like: despite that I’m afraid of XXXX, I accept myself completely and deeply, I accept myself as I am… etc. Any variant of the previous sentence will work.
 The idea is to bring to the conscious mind what we want to face, and of course eliminate.
-Once it has come out of the darkness of our subconscious, we already have won the first battle of our war.
+Once it has come out of the darkness of our subconscious, we already have won the first battle of our “war”.